St. Paul's is a busy place! We have many annual events

 Mary and Henry Baas, pictured here the last time Mary was able to come to church.
 Through her deep love for St. Paul's and her great generosity, we were able to install an electric lift.
 We are now wheelchair accessible because of Mary.
-We will always remember Mary and Henry with great love.
+We will always remember Mary and Henry as the solid Christian people they were!

 Craig Vogel, pictured here with his wife Patsy, was a gentle man in every sense of the word.
 He was absolutely devoted to his family, church and community, being involved with many organizations in our area.
 We are extremely fortunate to have Patsy involved in major archival work here at St. Paul's and her knowledge and energy are a true gift to us.